Axle arm. Mandrel to check the arm alignment.

 Checking the camber angle.
 Wheel straight ahead.
 Checking the camber angle.
 Wheel on full lock

 The axle arm has to be balanced and positioned in a horizontal plane, so that the bearing bore is perfectly in line with the base.
 I used a Moore and Wright spirit level to achieve this setting.
 A plastic school protractor is needed and an adjustable angle measuring gauge.
 In the straight ahead position you should get a reading of 1 degree + 40' or - 25'.
 On full lock you should get a reading of 9 degrees - 1, + 25'.
 Find the level of the flat surface and note the bubble position.
 Transfer the spirit level onto the arm top at the bearing end.
-It needs to be really clean for the level.
+It needs to be really clean for the spirit level to sit correctly.
 Note the bubble position again and adjust the arm to the correct bubble position.
-The arm should now be in horizontal plane to the flat surface and you can now measure the camber angles.
+The arm should now be in a horizontal plane compared to the flat surface and you can now measure the camber angles.
 The arm should be in the position it would be on the car, all be it, it is upside down on the test table.
-Re-position the king pin end to get a 10mm clearance between the 2 lugs and the table surface at the bearing end.
+Re-position the king pin end and collars to get a 10mm clearance between the 2 lugs and the table surface at the bearing end.
 RE-CHECK THE BUBBLE POSITION.

 Checking for a bent or twisted arm.
 In the next video, I show an improvement to the long bar that goes into the kingpin hole.
 The arm keeps sliding up and down and needs to be kept in a stable position.
 I have made some collar stops to hold it in the correct position[s] and also added some 20mm square bars to lay the long ruler onto, to make easier and more accurate measurements between the points.
 I have also added 3 flat metal plates to enable the whole arm to lie on the table.
 The video shows where they go.

 Checking the camber angles at straight ahead and full lock.
 Its important for the arm to be level and square with the flat table.